Red Hat Developer Hub 1.4

 Procedure

-1. To allow Developer Hub to authenticate with RHSSO, complete the steps in RHSSO, to create a realm and a user and register the Developer Hub application:
+1. To allow Developer Hub to authenticate with RHBK, complete the steps in RHBK, to create a realm and a user and secure the first application:

 1. Use an existing realm, or create a realm, with a distinctive Name such as <my_realm>.
 Save the value for the next step:

-2. To register your Developer Hub in RHSSO, in the created realm, create a Client ID, with:
+2. To register your Developer Hub in RHBK, in the created realm, secure the first application, with:

 1. Client ID: A distinctive client ID, such as <RHDH>.